RedHitMark/parallel-openai/README.md

 - **OpenAI API**: The project uses official OpenAI's API to generate paraphrases of texts.
 - **Multithreading**: The project uses multithreading to maximize computational efficiency for large datasets.
 - **Rate Limiting**: The project uses rate limiting to avoid exceeding OpenAI APIs usage limits.
+- **Cost Estimation**: The project estimates the cost of the API requests based on the number of tokens generated.

 ## Setup
 Create an account on OpenAI and get your API key.